-Please note that the obligations of clinical trials legislation may impede the exercise of certain rights in order, for example, to maintain the integrity of clinical trials data.
+Please note that the obligations of clinical trials legislation may impede the exercise of certain rights in order, for example, to maintain the integrity of clinical trial data.

 · Where processing is based on your consent, the right to withdraw consent at any time, without affecting the lawfulness of the processing prior to such withdrawal.
 Please note that even after you have chosen to withdraw your consent we may be able to continue to process your Personal Data in some limited circumstances.

-Please note that the obligations of clinical trials legislation may impede the exercise of certain rights, for example, in order to maintain the integrity of clinical trials data.
-If you are or have been a participant in a clinical trial you have been provided with additional, study specific information by CHDR.
+Please note that the obligations of clinical trials legislation may impede the exercise of certain rights, for example, in order to maintain the integrity of clinical trial data.
+If you are or have been a participant in a clinical trial, you have been provided with additional, study-specific information by CHDR.

 · Where processing is based on your consent, or on a contract, the right to data portability, i.e. the right to obtain a copy of the data concerning you in a structured, commonly used and machine-readable format and the right to transmit those data to another controller without hindrance from us.